BartonChenTW/swiss-building-tools/docs/usage.md

 # Usage Guide

-This guide provides detailed information on how to use Swiss Address Tools.
+This guide provides detailed information on how to use Swiss Building Tools.

 ## Basic Usage